BuildAPKs/buildAPKs.keyboards/README.md

    ~/buildAPKs/build.keyboards.bash

 ```
-To see all possible APK projects run the command: [`cat ma.bash`](https://raw.githubusercontent.com/BuildAPKs/buildAPKs.keyboards/main/ma.bash) in the root directory of this project.
+To see all the possible APK projects run the command: [`cat ma.bash`](https://raw.githubusercontent.com/BuildAPKs/buildAPKs.keyboards/main/ma.bash) in the root directory of this project.
 Enjoy!
 <!--README.md EOF-->